Europe East ATLAS of Plucked Instruments

 - 4 courses tuned with the Srijemski system

-Some tamburas are played as the single plucked instrument in a group (like in Bulgaria and Macedonia), but in Croatia they have groups (tamburitza) playing solely plucked instruments, of different sizes.
+Some tamburas are played as the only plucked instrument in a group (like in Bulgaria and Macedonia), but in Serbia and Croatia they have groups (tamburitza) playing solely plucked instruments - of different sizes.
 The different instruments are from the smallest to the biggest : bisernica, brac, bugarija, celo and berde.
-Some groups have just one of each, others are entire orchestras with at least 3 of each, and sometimes each one in a different tuning.
+Some groups have just one of each, others are entire orchestras with at least 3 of each, and sometimes each one with a different size and tuning.

 tambura Farkaš